 I would like to introduce a bit more about Astro if you are super new to front-end development.

 Astro is a component-based Static Site Generator, just like react, where everything is a component, which can be reused to avoid redundancy.
-For example, we will have a Header
+For example, we will have a Header and Footer component, and we just add them on every page, instead of keeping repeating headers and footers on every page.

 |-- public